darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

   timeout: 10s
 ```

-After that I verified that the image is indeed healthy:
+2. Verified that the image is indeed healthy:

 ![Proof of working healthcheck](/_docs/assets/healthcheck.png)